 Meet Our Board Members

-A local architect and Northside resident whose firm, Tim Jeckering Architects, Inc., has operated out of Northside for almost 35 years, Tim currently serves as neighborhood chair of the Northside Community Fund of the Greater Cincinnati Foundation.
+A local semi-retired architect and Northside resident whose firm, Jeckering Schneider Architects, Inc., has operated out of Northside for almost 40 years, Tim currently serves as neighborhood chair of the Northside Community Fund of the Greater Cincinnati Foundation.
 As an active member of the Northside community in Cincinnati, Tim previously served as president for 8 of his 13 consecutive years as a Northside Community Council Board member.
+Tim is currently the president of the Northside Business Association.

 A Northside resident since 1980 in a lovingly “do-it-yourself” restored 1907 home, Louise has been involved in Northside Community Council activities since 1981.
 She served as Northside Community Council President for 3 years and was on the founding committee for the Northside House Tour, serving until 2014.
 Louise joined the Northside Community Fund after witnessing the dwindling monies available for start-up projects in all of Cincinnati’s neighborhoods, understanding that if Northside was to continue its progress, funding would have to be found from within the community.